metomic/blog/_posts/2019-05-08-someone-else-is-in-charge-of-your-memories.md

 layout: post
 title:  "Someone else is in charge of your memories"
 categories: "Opinion"
+description: "The risks of storing data online is that companies can lose your data.
+Myspace recently lost a lot of data in migration"
 author: "Georgia Iacovou"
 socialImage: /images/cloud.jpg
 themeColor: "#F5BB5F"